OyvindSabo/gremlint/README.md

 - To make your queries more beautiful
 - To act as a "living" style guide

-### Use Gremlint as a JavaScript / TypeScript package
+### Install Gremlint as a JavaScript / TypeScript package

 Since Gremlint is not yet "published", it has to be installed from its GitHub repo: